 Positive and Negative Affect Schedule – The PANAS Scales

 The scales are composed of 20 moods or affective states scored on a scale from 1 (very slightly or not at all) to 5 (extremely).
-These affective states include generally positive states like excited, enthusiastic, and inspired, along with generally negative states like distressed
+These affective states include generally positive states like excited, enthusiastic, and inspired, along with generally negative states like distressed, guilty, and irritable.

 The instructions are to rate either how you are feeling in the present moment or how you’ve felt over the past week, which can provide two different measures of positive and negative affect in the same person.
 There are research purposes for both types of measures, but it’s important to carefully consider what measure you need when planning to use the PANAS.
 A person’s current mood and their mood over the last week can be very different!